ops0 engineering article

 ops0 accelerates this evolution.

-When IaC generates infrastructure code, engineers don't have to write it - they can focus on reviewing and improving it.
-When Resource Graph provides real-time architecture understanding, engineers don't have to draw diagrams - they can focus on design decisions.
-When Hive handles routine monitoring and remediation, engineers don't have to watch dashboards - they can focus on strategic improvements.
+When IaC generates infrastructure code, engineers do not have to write it.
+They focus on reviewing and improving it.
+When Resource Graph provides real-time architecture understanding, engineers do not have to draw diagrams.
+They focus on design decisions.
+When AI-assisted operations handle routine monitoring and triage, engineers do not have to watch dashboards.
+They focus on the calls that need judgment.

 You still need humans.
 You need humans who can define what "good" means for your infrastructure.
 You need humans who can handle the edge cases AI can't.
 You need humans who can set strategy and make tradeoffs.